Books and home organizing are two of my interests, so why not combine these topics to guide readers about their own

 4. Ladder and Leaning Bookcases

 These resemble a ladder with shelves situated like rungs to hold books and other items.
 There are two types: freestanding or leaning.
-With some, the bottom shelf is large with shelf size decreasing with each rung, and the smallest shelf at the top.
+The bottom shelf is large, with shelf size decreasing with each rung and the smallest shelf at the top.
 The ladder bookcase is usually triangular from the side with four feet for added stability.
 It is a sleek design and works great in tight spaces; there is even a corner model.

 They lean against a wall or solid structure.
 The feet usually have rubber footing or other material to prevent sliding.
 The weight of the items placed on the shelves contributes to the stability of the unit.
 This bookcase is best placed where it will not get bumped into.

 These are the most common type.
 They can be open or closed-backed, and the shelves can be adjustable or not, free-standing or built into the wall, two shelves, or more.
 These bookcases can be used alone or placed with other units to create a large system.
 They are made of wood, metal, or plastic.

 Children’s bookcases are usually made smaller and in bright colors.
-Some have shelves that are positioned further apart to accommodate tall children’s books, and they're usually made of plastic for easy cleaning.
+Some have shelves positioned further apart to accommodate tall children’s books, and they're usually made of plastic for easy cleaning.

 This type has dowels or a strip of wood along the edge to display books with their covers facing forward.

 When shopping for bookcases, consider the size of your book collection, the amount of space you have, your budget, and if you will be moving a lot.
 Also, consider your skill with woodworking tools as bookcases are popular woodcraft projects.

 If you want to build a basic bookcase, take a look at How to Build a Bookcase at Popular Mechanics.